mviereck/x11docker/README.md

  If the renderer string contains \"llvmpipe\", only software rendering is enabled.
  As a performance check, you can run glxgears in a maximized window.

+#Dependencies
+Depending on choosed options, x11docker needs some packages to be installed.
+It will check for them on startup and show terminal messages if some are missing.
+List of possible needed packages:

+xpra xephyr xvfb xclip kaptain wmctrl pulseaudio docker.io xorg

 #Usage in terminal
 To run a docker image with new X server:
  -  x11docker [OPTIONS] IMAGE [COMMAND]